This Week in History: Events in June

 Hilary Price became the youngest woman ever to have a syndicated daily cartoon strip when "Rhymes With Orange" appeared in national newspapers for the first time.

-Comic actress Fanny Brice appeared in the Ziegfield Follies for the first time.
+Comic actress Fanny Brice appeared in the Ziegfeld Follies for the first time.

 Human rights activist Felice Gaer addressed the United Nations Conference on Anti-Semitism.